 Unanticipated problems and plans for addressing them:

-This project is the first project to work with CG1V as an external developer.
+This effort is the first project to work with CG1V as an external developer.
 Therefore, progress has slowed in obtaining the necessary coordination, information and testing to ensure that the application is consistent with the architecture of CG1V.
 This places an additional burden on the CG1V technical leads.
 However, the end result will be better documentation and application programming interfaces (API’s) that will only serve to improve the capabilities and maintainability of CG OneView.
 Researchers continue to mitigate risk of these potential delays is to ensure that we have a development process that allows as much “continuous integration” as possible.
 Continuous integration means that we will develop functionality in small steps, testing whether each small step works with the overall system at each step.
 This process ensures that we find incompatibilities or issues early in the development process so that our application is as compatible as possible with CG1V when finished.
 The team will rely on the operational customer for developing requirements and validating whether the enhanced features are likely to improve District planning and operational tasks.
 In specific:

 ArcGIS and Ozone Widget technologies may limit what is possible.
 For example, there may be a limit to precisely identifying coast lines.
 The team will leverage any existing add on modules that improve coastline identification.